 Creating an active office can make your employees happier, healthier and more engaged in the office.
 Here’s how to create an active office where fitness and activity are built-in!

 The atmosphere of the workplace is changing across the country.
 As employees demand a more satisfying work experience, managers are seeing the benefits of a healthy work/life balance for employees.
 Healthier employees are generally happier employees.
 Many jobs require employees to spend much of their day seated at a desk, which leads to health conditions related to prolonged inactivity.
 Sitting for extended periods contributes to obesity, type 2 diabetes, heart disease, and cancer.
 One way to combat this problem is by providing the opportunity for more activity at work.
+Encouraging employees to get up and walk for even 2-5 minutes every hour can help to undo health risks from prolonged sitting.
 Another is to run an office step challenge, with our Pacer for Teams organizational step challenge system!

 The number one reason most American adults don’t participate in daily exercise is lack of time.
 When you’re juggling a full day of work, home responsibilities, lengthy commutes, and fitting in leisure and rest time, it seems impossible to squeeze in time for fitness.
 By providing the opportunity for employees to exercise during work hours, workplaces can help keep employees active, fit and happier!